LaurenceWarne/finito.el/README.md

 ## `finito-my-books-collection`

-This variable holds the name of the collection to open when the "My Books" suffix is invoked from the `finito-dispatch` prefix command.
+This variable holds the name of the collection to open when the "My Books" suffix is invoked from the `finito` prefix command.

 It can be changed to some other user created collection, though note its default value ("My Books") is marked as a [special collection](https://github.com/LaurenceWarne/libro-finito#special-collections) (by default) by the server - more specifically the **default** collection which automatically adds all books added to any other collection or started/completed/rated to itself.